Month: May 2018

 Tourism is thriving and is poised to grow even further.
-In a sector that relies on personal interactions—whether it’s the agent checking someone in, the driver on the way to the hotel, the server at the must-try restaurant, the guide at the gallery, gate attendant at the waterpark, or the sales clerk helping to select an umbrella to replace that one you left by the front door (we’ve all done it, right?)—it’s vital to have an ample number of skilled, passionate people working at the 200,000 business across the country.
+In a sector that relies on personal interactions—whether it’s the agent checking someone in, the driver on the way to the hotel, the server at the must-try restaurant, the guide at the gallery, gate attendant at the waterpark, or the sales clerk helping to select an umbrella to replace that one you left by the front door (we’ve all done it, right?)—it’s vital to have an ample number of skilled, passionate people working at the 200,000 businesses across the country.

 Labour shortages are a reality in many regions of the country—for some occupations, in all regions.
 They impact growth, as business owners as forced to scale back on investments, reduce hours, or close altogether.
 In a sector with a high percentage of small businesses, many owner-operators are doing the work of multiple people, causing burnout.
 These factors impact service levels, causing visitors to potentially have a less-than-welcoming stay here.
 With a world of options, they may travel elsewhere next time—and advise their friends to do the same.